![]() | Along SR 226, 1/4 mile north of Midas-Tuscarora Rd. |

 Toll roads, crowded with stagecoaches and long strings of heavy freight wagons, serviced the camp from railheads at Elko, Carlin, Battle Mountain and Winnemucca.

-[95] -- Battle Mountain [106] -- Elko Nevada Towns: Argenta Tuscarora (Online Nevada Encyclopedia)
+- 95 - Battle Mountain Nevada Towns: Argenta Tuscarora Pottery School Tuscarora (Online Nevada Encyclopedia) Tuscarora: The town that won't die Tuscarora (Nevada Expeditions)

 Have you been to this marker?
 Tell us all about it here!